Steff Aquarone: Politics

 On 4 May 2017, he was elected as county councillor for the Melton Constable division of Norfolk County Council.
 He was elected deputy leader of the Liberal Democrat group on the council.

 He stood in the 2019 general election in the seat of Mid Norfolk finishing third.
 In April 2020 he replaced Ed Maxfield as group leader on Norfolk County Council.
 He stood down as leader following the 2021 election.

 In September 2022, the Liberal Democrats picked him as the prospective parliamentary candidate for North Norfolk at the 2024 general election.
 He won the election, gaining the seat from the Conservatives, with 19,488 votes (41.4%) and a majority of 2,585 over the second-placed Conservative candidate.
 There were five candidates and a turnout of 66%.

 He was elected Chair of the Liberal Democrat Parliamentary Party in September 2025 beating Anna Sabine, who is Ed Davey's parliamentary private secretary, by 44 votes to 27.
+In September 2026 he chose not to seek re-election to the role, being succeeded by Roz Savage.